Italian guerrilla war in Ethiopia: Guerrilla war

 In the summer of 1942, the most successful units were those led by Colonel Calderari in Somalia, Colonel Di Marco in the Ogaden, Colonel Ruglio amongst the Danakil and "Blackshirt centurion" De Varda in Ethiopia.
-Their ambushes prompted the Allies under William Platt with the British Military Mission to Ethiopia to dispatch troops with aeroplanes and tanks, from Kenya and Sudan to the guerrilla-ridden territories of the former Italian East Africa.
-That summer, the Allied authorities decided to intern the majority of the Italian population of coastal Somalia, in order to avoid them possibly coming into contact with Japanese submarines.
+Their ambushes prompted the Allies under William Platt with the British Military Mission to Ethiopia, to dispatch troops with aeroplanes and tanks from Kenya and Sudan to the guerrilla-ridden territories of the former Italian East Africa.
+That summer, the Allied authorities decided to intern the majority of the Italian population of coastal Somalia, to avoid them possibly contacting Japanese submarines.
 Italian guerrilla efforts declined following the Axis defeat at the Second Battle of El Alamein and the capture of Major Lucchetti (the head of the Fronte di Resistenza organisation).

-The guerrilla war continued until the summer of 1943, when the remaining Italian soldiers started to destroy their armaments and in some cases, escaped to Italy, like Lieutenant Amedeo Guillet, who reached Taranto on September 3, 1943.
+The guerrilla war continued until the summer of 1943, when the remaining Italian soldiers started to destroy their arms and in some cases, escaped to Italy, like Lieutenant Amedeo Guillet, who reached Taranto on September 3, 1943.
 He requested from the Italian War Ministry an "aircraft loaded with equipment to be used for guerrilla attacks in Eritrea" but the Italian armistice a few days later ended his plan.

 One of the last Italian soldiers to surrender to the Allied forces was Corrado Turchetti, who wrote in his memoirs that some soldiers continued to ambush Allied troops until October 1943.
 The last Italian officer known to have fought the guerrilla war was Colonel Nino Tramonti in Eritrea.